amufti12/KSUSeniorProject2021/README.md

 # KSUSeniorProject2021
 Creating a pediatric health mobile application that monitors a patients health.
 FeelBetter
-KSU Senior Project Health Mobile Application
+Kennesaw State University Senior Project Health Mobile Application

 This project demonstrates the integration of the Apple ResearchKit and CareKit frameworks using the SwiftUI programing language to create a custom mobile application.
 This application is for demonstartion purposes only.